magnificent-math-club/magnificent-math-club.github.io/content/english/teacher/skyler-xue.md

 # course
 course: "Geometry I"
 # biography
-bio: "I am a student at Takoma Park Middle School (STEM magnet).
-In school, my favorite subjects are math and science.
-In my free time, I enjoy playing golf."
+bio: "Skyler Xue is a student from the Science, Mathematics, Computer Science Magnet Program at Montgomery Blair High School with a passion for mathematics.
+He has qualified for the AIME multiple times since 6th grade."

 # accomplishments
 accomplishments: